 If you’re a parent, thinking about the long-term consequences of authoritarian parenting is essential.

 Every parent wants what’s best for their child, but what happens when the “best” isn’t what you’ve been taught?
-Enter permissive parenting, prioritizing freedom, natural consequences, and the power of choice.
+Enter the permissive parenting style, which prioritizes freedom, natural consequences, and the power of choice.

 Do you believe that your child should have a voice in major decisions?
 Do you value your child’s opinion and strive to be more of a friend than an authority figure?
 Then permissive parenting might be right for you.